Document Type : Original Article

 Abstract

-This research was conducted as a factorial experiment consisting of two factors in a completely randomized design with three replications during 2019 and 2020 at the Temperate Fruit Research Center, Horticultural Research Institute.
-The first factor was 10 genotype of almond and the second factor was drought stress at 2 levels.
-In this study, 10 selected almond genotypes were evaluated using some morphological traits such as: seedling height, trunk diameter at the top of the graft region, new branch growth length and leaf yellowing and abscission.
-Also, in order to determine the resistant and sensitive genotypes, some physiological indicators under drought stress conditions such as: chlorophyll content index based on SPAD criteria, relative leaf water content and chlorophyll fluorescence were evaluated.
-Among the studied genotypes A-7-100 was the most resistant and A-124-1 was the most sensitive genotypes.
+This research was conducted as a factorial experiment with two factors in a completely randomized design (CRD) with three replications during 2019 and 2020 at the Temperate Fruit Research Centre, Horticultural Research Institute.
+The first factor consisted of ten almond genotypes, while the second factor was drought stress at two levels.
+The selected genotypes were evaluated based on morphological traits, including seedling height, trunk diameter above the graft region, new branch growth length, and leaf yellowing and abscission.
+Additionally, several physiological indicators were measured under drought stress conditions to identify resistant and sensitive genotypes.
+These indicators included the chlorophyll content index (based on SPAD values), relative leaf water content, and chlorophyll fluorescence.
+Among the evaluated genotypes, A-7-100 was identified as the most resistant, whereas A-124-1 was the most sensitive to drought stress.

 Keywords